b-g/generative_inpainting/_NOTES.md

 ## Install
-1. `nvidia-docker build -t generative-inpainting:v0 .`
+1. `docker build -t generative-inpainting:v0 .`
 2. Download the pretrained models e.g. Places2 and copy it to `model_logs`

 ## Running